lqhuang/blog/snippets/2023-05-07-another-two-cents-about-the-current-scala-situation.md

 > Pure Scala implementation with different backend

-作为一个 Fresh newbee, 对 Scala 3 充满了好感
+I especially like advanced improvements Scala 3 made as a newcome developer.

-Probably, I don't have too much experience in maintaining large legacy codes, I still support new features or aggresive improvements, even research-orient experiments.
+Probably, I don't have too much experience in maintaining large legacy codes, I still support new features or aggresive changes, even research-orient experiments.

 But I also know the importance of eco-system and killer applications.
 AKKA 更改